abik11/tips-tricks/Windows+VS17+TFS.md

 * `regedit` - registry editor
 * `gpedit.msc`  - local group policy
 * `cmd`  - command line
+* `OptionalFeatures`- turn Windows features on or off

 ### Admin Panel in Windows 7
 Create a directory and call it like this: `SuperAdmin.{ED7BA470-8E54-465E-825C-99712043E01C} ` and it will become an Admin Panel with many nice tools.